pulumi/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/github-app.md

 ![Configuration Page](/images/docs/github-app/org-configuration.png)

-The GitHub app will report Stack operations on GitHub commits and pull requests against repositories it has access to.
+The Pulumi GitHub app will report Stack operations on GitHub commits and pull requests against repositories it has access to.
 You can also uninstall the GitHub application at any time without impacting your stacks or other Pulumi-managed resources.

 ## CI Integration